dav-s/blog/_posts/2015-01-10-code-in-with-wikimedia.md

 4. **Program:** This is the meat of the challenge!
 I program using [IntelliJ](https://www.jetbrains.com/idea/) using the Python plugin (which is really just [PyCharm](https://www.jetbrains.com/pycharm/)).
 While I am programming, I am mindful of adhering to the coding style and rules of the project. `flake8` is used to check these conventions.
 This is a constant battle between adding new code, testing it, discussing on the IRC, and the repetition of these until the task is completed.

 5. **Send a Patch to Gerrit:** [Gerrit](https://code.google.com/p/gerrit/) is used to submit patches and do code reviews with git (a version control system).
 Gerrit uses [git-review](http://www.mediawiki.org/wiki/Gerrit/git-review), a Python commandline tool, to submit patches.
 Before committing, you must first run `git commit -s` to set it in the correct format.
-After committing the code with an appropriate commit message, it is time to `git review -R` which submits your code for review (`#pywikibot` channel recieves updates from Phabricator and Gerrit on changes relating to Pywikibot).
-Next Jekins reviews your format-wise to make sure it matches the conventions of the code.
+After committing the code with an appropriate commit message, it is time to `git review -R` which submits your code for review (`#pywikibot` channel receives updates from Phabricator and Gerrit on changes relating to Pywikibot).
+Next Jenkins reviews your format-wise to make sure it matches the conventions of the code.
 If this passes, you wait for a human to review your code and add comments.
-After you read the comments, make the neccessary changes and repeat steps 3-4 and then `git commit --amend` and then another `git review -R`.
+After you read the comments, make the necessary changes and repeat steps 3-4 and then `git commit --amend` and then another `git review -R`.
 Hopefully at the end, your changes are accepted and merged and pass [TravisCI](https://travis-ci.org/wikimedia/pywikibot-core/).

 6. **Mark Done on Melange:** When you are all finished, you are ready to mark your task as done on Melange!
 After this you wait for somebody to judge your work.
 If it still needs work, you will be notified and will need to repeat steps 3-5 until satisfactory.
 Make sure to submit before your task time ends (I had a particularly difficult time with this part `:)`)!